 2.1 In Scope

-This Policy applies to the processing of Individual Subject Personal Data that EDETEK receives in the United States concerning individual subjects who reside in US, European Union and Switzerland.
+This Policy applies to the processing of Individual Subject Personal Data that EDETEK receives in the United States concerning individual subjects who reside in US, European Union, Switzerland, and other countries and regions.
 EDETEK provides data standardization, analysis, and reporting services to sponsors or partner organizations who might collect these subjects’ clinical trial data for research purposes.